Lance Larson: Life after swimming

 After the Olympics, Larson continued his studies of business and commerce at the University of Southern California.
 He then was accepted into the University of the Pacific's dental program, graduating in 1964.
 Following his graduation, Larson served in the Navy Dental Corps from 1965 to 1968.
 After completing his service time, he started his own career in general dentistry.

 Larson was formerly married to Betty Lee Puttler (1940–2007) of Newport Beach, California; they raised four sons, Lance Jr., Greg, Gary, and Randy, all of who attended and were members of the University of Southern California Swim & Dive program.
 Following his divorce to Betty Lee, he married Sherri (Powell) Larson in the late 1990s, and adopted her two daughters.
 Larson retired to Southern California's desert community in 2014 after owning and operating a dentistry practice in Orange, California since 1979.
 He was a member of the BPOE Garden Grove Elks #1952.

 Larson was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1980.

 Larson died in Orange, California on January 19, 2024 following complications from pneumonia, at the age of 83.

-At the time of his death, he was survived by his wife Sherri, four sons: Lance Jr., Greg, Gary and Randy; two daughters: Jairica Fosburg and Danica Juliano; three stepdaughters and 10 grandchildren.
+At the time of his death, he was survived by his wife Sherri, four sons: Lance Jr., Greg, Gary and Randy; two daughters: Jairica Fosburg and Danica Juliano; three stepdaughters: Erica Leon, Jessica Sherwood, and Monica Jara; and 10 grandchildren.